 Breaking free from the grips of addiction takes outside help.
 When you realize that you or a loved one needs help, it is important to act fast.
+The disease of addiction is a disease that takes lives.
 If you or someone you know needs help with substance abuse, we can help.

 There are both behavioral and physical symptoms of addiction to look for as a result of using drugs.
 While they vary significantly from person to person, here are a few common ones to look for:

 - Slowed reaction time

 - Memory problems

 - Slurred speech or rapid, rambling speech